tanzeelrana/SocialMediaWiki/README.md

 - Users will be able to view existing pages.

 ## Sprint 2

+### Pages
-- User will be able to create a page.
+- User can create a page.
+- User can edit a page.
-- User will be able to like a page.
+- User can like a page.
-- User will be able to edit a page.
+- User can dislike a page.

+### Users
+- User can see user profile pages.
-- User will be able to follow other users.
+- User can follow other users.
+- User can unfollow other users.

 **Product Backlog**